Skip to main content

 Energy Savings and ROI

+Installed ridge vent costs are reported around $7 to $15 per linear foot, or roughly $350 to $600 for a full ridge in some industry guides, with broader project estimates ranging higher depending on roof size and materials.
 For a Tampa homeowner running AC roughly nine months a year, even a few percentage points of cooling savings compound quickly.
 The faster turbine payback is real, but ridge vents typically win the long game.

 Durability, Wind, and Hurricane Season

 Ridge vents also handle wind-driven rain better in Gulf Coast testing and resist pest intrusion more reliably.
-Turbine vents have moving parts — sealed or oil-impregnated bearings — and may need pest screens, which can reduce efficiency.
+Turbine vents may need pest screens, which can reduce efficiency.
 After a major storm, turbines are also more visible candidates for inspection: bent vanes, seized bearings, or damaged bracing all need attention.

 Aesthetics and Roof Compatibility